-The City of La Crosse, in addition to the actions listed below, coordinates with the Continuum of Care which is led by the La Crosse Collaborative to End Homelessness and CouleeCap.
+The City of La Crosse, in addition to the actions listed below, coordinates with the Continuum of Care which is led by the La Crosse Collaborative to End Homelessness and Couleecap.

 - Independent Living Resources (ILR) will operate an Outreach Worker Program.
 ILR will provide assistance to homeless persons or persons at risk of being homeless. - Additionally, studies show there is a strong correlation between homelessness and domestic violence victims.
-The City of La Crosse's will help New Horizons shelter provided emergency shelter to homeless women. - The YWCA Ruth House will help women transition into a drug-free independent lifestyle by providing them transitional housing services. - Couleecap will operate a Permanent Housing Program which will provide case management and housing for homeless persons. - Funding is being provided to the Warming Center to proved emergency services during the winter. - In 2021 the REACH center opened.
-This center includes multiple service providers in one location to better serve our homeless population.
+This year, the City of La Crosse's will help New Horizons shelter provided emergency shelter to homeless women. - The YWCA Ruth House will help women transition into a drug-free independent lifestyle by providing them transitional housing services. - Couleecap will operate a Permanent Housing Program which will provide case management and housing for homeless persons. - Funding is being provided to the Warming Center to provide emergency services during the winter.